ShawnChenXHC/clio-blogs/webpack-article-2/working-draft.md

 }
 ```

-This allowed us run our Webpack compilation by simply typing `yarn build:webpack`.
+This allowed us run our Webpack compilation simply by typing `yarn build:webpack`.

 With Webpack running, we opened up another terminal window and executed:
 ```
 ps ufaxww
 ```

 `ps` is a Unix utility for printing out a snapshot of all active processes.
-By passing `ufaxww`, the output will show you the details of all active processes and also group together parent-child processes.
+By passing `ufaxww`, the output will show you the details of all active processes and also group together parents with their child processes.

 For example, here is the output we saw when we ran this command, truncated to focus on Webpack-related processes: